-Jean-Pierre Melville’s last film, Un Flic / A Cop (1972), is a late noir classic that features all the central trappings of the genre along with – what was then – a modern sensibility about the nature of who, ostensibly, are supposed to be the good guys.
+Screenwriter-director Jean-Pierre Melville’s last film, Un Flic / A Cop / Dirty Money (1972), is a late noir classic that features all the central trappings of the genre along with – what was then – a modern sensibility about the nature of who, ostensibly, are supposed to be the good guys.

-They are both friends and at odds with one another in more ways than even their characters know.
-It’s an intriguing juxtaposition of male ego and camaraderie in – what was then – an intense, taut film filled with Rififian heist sequences and crisp philosophical dialogue to the bitter end.
-In fact, the end is wonderfully bitter.
+They are both friends and at odds with one another in more ways than even their characters realize.
+It’s an intriguing juxtaposition of male ego and camaraderie in – what was then – a taut, intense thriller filled with Rififian heist sequences and crisp philosophical dialogue to the bitter end.
+In fact, Un Flic’s finale is wonderfully bitter.

-Yes, in present-day terms Un Flic is languid in editorial construction, its contemplative performances are mannered, and its easy macho-chauvinism might grate contemporary feminist audiences.
+Yes, in present-day terms Un Flic is languid in editorial construction, its contemplative performances are mannered, and its easy macho chauvinism might grate contemporary feminist audiences.
 The artifacts of the time notwithstanding, it’s all still really cool, right down to the trench coats and fedoras.

 Jean-Pierre Melville died in 1973 at the age of 57.
 His work has influenced the films of Nicolas Winding Refn, Mika and Aki Kaurismäki, Joel and Ethan Coen, Martin Scorsese, Walter Hill, Michael Mann, and Quentin Tarantino, to name a few.

 Un Flic has been reissued and is playing at the Nuart Theater in West Los Angeles for a week, before finding its way to the better cinephile collections.
 It’s certainly a must-see (and must-own) for Jean-Pierre Melville aficionados, not to mention fans of a good noir morality tale.

-Alain Delon in Jean-Pierre Melville’s Un Flic photo: Rialto.
+Alain Delon Un Flic movie image: Rialto.